kvnptl/practice_git/README.md

 - Add the other 2 students as collaborators to the repository (On GitHub, go to Settings > Collaborators > Add people)
 - Everyone should clone the forked repository
 - Each student should create a new branch for his/her task
+- Work on the `validating_credit_card_numbers.py` file

 Tasks:

 - Create first commit for your task description only
 - Develop a separate function for each functionality
 - The code should take user input(if applicable) and display the result
+- After completing the task, create a pull request to the `fc-ss23-git` repository's `main` branch

+Student 1 & 2: divide the check conditions into two parts

+**5. Project title: Validating email addresses with Git and Version Control**

+Description: Create a program to validate email addresses using Python and use Git and GitHub for version control

+Resources: find the instructions [here](https://github.com/kvnptl/fc-ss23-git/blob/main/validating_email_addresses/instructions/validating_email_addresses.pdf)

+No. of students: 2

+Time: 2 hours

+Start with:

+- Only one student should fork this repository: [fc-ss23-git](https://github.com/kvnptl/fc-ss23-git)
+- Add the other 2 students as collaborators to the repository (On GitHub, go to Settings > Collaborators > Add people)
+- Everyone should clone the forked repository
+- Each student should create a new branch for his/her task
+- Work on the `validating_email_addresses.py` file

+Tasks:

+- Create first commit for your task description only
+- Develop a separate function for each functionality
+- The code should take user input(if applicable) and display the result
+- After completing the task, create a pull request to the `fc-ss23-git` repository's `main` branch

 Note: Get the PDF file